rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

   ingress: null
 ```

-as we can see the route points to the service of the istio-ingressgateway using the host of the
+As we can see, the route points to the service of the istio-ingressgateway using the host of the
 {app}{app-ns}{istio-ns}.apps and the port for http2.

-For the Gateway, the customer-gw is defined into the namespace of our apps:
+For the Gateway, the customer-gw is defined in the namespace of our apps:

 ```
 $ oc get gateway -n istio-tutorial customer-gw -o yaml | yq .spec